SidheshwarSarangal/searchEngine/README.md

 - Ayan
 ---
 ## Description
+The project uses the crawler to crawl over the internet and collect the links.
+The AI-filter then marks the relevant links and py=ut their title, summery, etc. Then this is pushed to mongodb.
+After this, the data pushed to mongodb is then indexed.
+I am using elastic search for this.
+The backend will run the backend to search from the indexed data and the frontend will allow the user to intect with the browser.

 The project consists of 5 parts -
 - Crawler
 - Ai Filter
 - Push To Database
 - Backend
 - Frontend
+Note- I have provided the descriptions of each part and the working process together as following-

 ## Dependencies
 You need to install the dependencies in the dofferent folders.
 For this do -